Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 # }
 ```

-When it comes to traits, if any of its methods are unsafe, then the entire trait is considered unsafe, and so is it's
+When it comes to traits, if any of its methods are unsafe, then the entire trait is considered unsafe, and so is its
 implementation.
 It's actually kind of rare to _have_ to use this feature.
-If you're trait has an unsafe method but a
+If your trait has an unsafe method but a safe
-safe abstraction, you could move the unsafe method to an unsafe function.
+abstraction, you could move the unsafe method to an unsafe function.

 For example, this trait has two provided methods, but we still can't implement it safely, even with the default
 implementations.